-E/CD: height: 300 m
+E/CD; height: 300 m Ascent time: 1 h 30 min

-Ascent time: 1 h 30 min A via ferrata is a climbing route equipped with a steel rope.
+A via ferrata is a climbing route equipped with a steel rope.
 The Češka koča Via Ferrata was the first modern via ferrata of its kind in Slovenia (it was opened in 2015).
 It faces north and is perfect for the summer months (from June to September).
 A helmet, via ferrata kit, and appropriate footwear are mandatory.
 It requires a lot of arm strength and plenty of experience, as the steel rope is the only artificial aid you'll find.

-and Dolgi hrbet.
-For quite a while, this used We recommend that you climb it with a to be the most difficult route of the entire mountain guide, alpinist, or member of the Kamnik-Savinja Alps.
-The rock is mostly mountain rescue.
-The starting point of the solid and the climbing is exposed, making approach is the valley of Ravenska kočna.
-Trikot one of the finest classic routes of its.
-After going past the ropeway bottom stadifficulty in the area.
-Approach the base of tion, follow the trail leading to Žrelo.
-After fifteen minutes, you'll get to a signpost indicating the approach to the via ferrata. its left side to get to the wall (often you'll Head right and up a scree slope to get to find snow even in the summer).
-The route the base of the climb (15 minutes) with an information table.
-The start is steep and Dolgi hrbet, which will lead you down to difficult.
+We recommend that you climb it with a mountain guide, alpinist, or member of the mountain rescue.
+The starting point of the approach is the valley of Ravenska kočna.
+After going past the ropeway bottom station, follow the trail leading to Žrelo.
+After fifteen minutes, you'll get to a signpost indicating the approach to the via ferrata.
+Head right and up a scree slope to get to the base of the climb (15 minutes) with an information table.
+The start is steep and difficult.
 The most difficult section is during the first half of the climb (vertical slab).
 After the slab, scramble for about 10 meters to get to a comfortable path through dwarf pines leading to the upper part of the route.
 The second crux is an overhang leading to another vertical, smooth slab.
 If you find that the route is too difficult, you can bail before the overhang via a secured exit leading to the marked trail.
 After negotiating the overhang, the rest of the climbing to the top is not too difficult.
 You'll find a sign-in book fifty meters before reaching the top.
 The via ferrata ends just a stone's throw from the Češka koča hut.